mappuentes/docker_AGR/README.md

 ![architecture](./images/architecture_temp2.png)

 ## NEW VERSION
-run with docker-compose and check the folder fluentd/output (should have all the logs of the system).
-If the system doesn't work is due to an automatic conversion that git has done.
-Convert the bash file in /fluentd and /router/entrypoints from CRLF to LF and run again (take care to delete the images of router1, router2 and fluentd before running again).
+Run with docker-compose and check the folder fluentd/output for all the logs of the system.
-The steps after 4 shave been automatized with bash scripts (entrypoints).
+The steps after 4 shave been automatized with bash scripts (entrypoints), so there is no need to perform those operation

 ## OLD VERSION
 The old version is left to take note of the command used to check all the steps.